87: Samantha Béart Joins the Party!

 You know, like a crazy name.

-it is a game of walking around, discovering things, getting jump scared by Ben Starr, which I don't think has ever happened before unless you've met him in person.
+it is a game of walking around discovering things getting jump scared by ben star which i don't think has ever happened before unless you've met him in person the man jump scares and so uh this is a

 the conceit is that Neil's character and Ben's character are both going for the same role.